• Skip to primary navigation

 1 cup powdered sugar

 • Right before baking, roll the cookies in powdered sugar again to get a thick layer on.
-Space the cookies on a parchment lined baking sheet, and bake in batches in the middle of the oven for 12-15 minutes.
-The cookies will be puffed and barely golden when done. *don't over bake them or they will be dry and crumbly*
+Space the cookies on a parchment lined baking sheet, and bake in batches in the middle of the oven for 9-12 minutes.
+The cookies will be puffed and barely golden on the bottom when done. *don't overbake them or they will be dry and crumbly*

 • Once baked, press a tablespoon into the top of each cookie to make more space for the lemon curd.
 Carefully transfer cookies with a spatula to a wire rack to cool completely.